Flat 2-orbifolds and Seifert fibred 4-manifolds: seifert fibred 4-manifolds

-The general fibre $F$ of a Seifert fibration of a $\mathbb{N}il^3\times\mathbb{E}^1$-manifold can be either $T$ or $Kb$, and inspection of the lists in \cite {De} shows that every flat 2-orbifold is the basis of some such fibration with $F=T$.
+The general fibre $F$ of a Seifert fibration of a $\mathbb{N}il^3\times\mathbb{E}^1$-manifold can be either $T$ or $Kb$, and inspection of the tables in Chapter 7 of \cite {De} shows that every flat 2-orbifold is the basis of some such fibration with $F=T$.
 However, it is not clear from a cursory inspection whether this is always so for the canonical Seifert fibration.
-If $x,y$ in $\pi$ represent a basis of the translation subgroup of $\pi^{orb}(B)$ and $t\in\pi$ then $[x,y]$ is a nontrivial element of $\pi_1(F)$, and $t[x,y]t^{-1}=[x,y]^{\det(t)}$, where $\det(t)$ is the determinant of the image of $t$ in the holonomy of $\pi^{orb}(B)$.
-Therefore if the image of $\pi_1(F)$ in $\pi$ is central then $B$ must be orientable.
-Products of $\mathbb{N}il^3$-manifolds with $S^1$ give examples realizing the five possibilities.